JDoro/jdoro-blog/_posts/2024-05-11-declarative-vs-imperative.md

 imperative and declarative.
 The key distinction lies in how we instruct the computer to get there.

--**Imperative code** focuses on the "how" - it dictates the step-by-step instructions the computer needs to follow.
+- **Imperative code** focuses on the "how" - it dictates the step-by-step instructions the computer needs to follow.
 Think of it as a recipe that meticulously details each action required to bake a cake.

--**Declarative code**, on the other hand, emphasizes the "what" - it specifies the desired end state without outlining the exact steps.
+- **Declarative code**, on the other hand, emphasizes the "what" - it specifies the desired end state without outlining the exact steps.
 It's like telling someone you want a cake, and they handle the baking process.